bharani-palani/ledgerely/README.md

 ## Build process:
 - run "npm run build" in your root folder
-- commit and push the entire files to repo
+- commit and push the entire files (including Builder folder) to repo

 ## Deployment process:
 - Open Git version control in cPanel